Mirk95/DoublePendulum/README.md

 described in the standard VGA.
 - The maximum number of previous points shown in the trajectory `TLEN` has been set to 10.
+- To avoid abnormal behaviors by pendulums, the parameters read from the text file must be proportional to each other.
+In particular, try to avoid starting pendulums from too high angles and having too high masses and lengths.

 ## Tasks
 - **N** double pendulum tasks: each task has to compute the accelerations of